VeryCrazyDog/Auto-Java-Updater/README.md

 ## Configurable Options
 There are some configurable options available.
 Open `javaUpdate.cmd` and edit them in the top of the file.
 - dontInstallCurl: Whether to automatically install required program cURL.
 Set it to `0` to allow automaitc installation.
 Default is `1`.
+- verifySSL: Whether to verify the certificate when connect to server via HTTPS.
+Set it to `0` to disable verification.
+Default is `1`.
 - installJavaIfMissing: Whether to install JRE if none is found.
 Set it to `1` to install JRE when none is found.
 Default is `0`.